 The exhibition features seventeen portraits of members of Migrant Voice, a migrant-led national organisation with a hub in Birmingham.
 For Vanley Burke, it was important to portray participants in their natural environments, including their homes, community centres and parks, across the inner-city.
-Each image tells a story of migration, either recent or long past, with subjects accompanied or alone.
+Each image tells a story of migration and settlement, either recent or long past, with subjects accompanied or alone.
 Displayed together, the photographs present a portrait of Birmingham as a superdiverse city, with residents from many parts of the world.

 A Gift to Birmingham was commissioned as part of the ‘Non-formal Intercommunal Education in Birmingham (NICE-B)’ project, led by Dr Reza Gholami, Deputy Director of the Centre for Research in Race and Education, University of Birmingham.

 Ikon has, in collaboration with Dr Reza Gholami, University of Birmingham, used the materials to create a set of schools’ packs (Key Stages, 1, 2 and 3) for teachers and students to openly discuss sensitive issues and directly address conflict.
 Designed by artist educator Haseebah Ali, they include critical questions – on subjects of race, language, culture and religion – and creative exercises, allowing learners to express their own and others’ identities.

 1 Oozells Square, Brindleyplace

 Birmingham, B1 2HS

 Ikon is supported using public funding by the National Lottery through Arts Council England, and Birmingham City Council.